rcorrero/enet-house-prices/README.md

 ├── data
 │   ├── data.csv
 │   └── response.csv
-└── model
+├── models
-    └── enet_model.pkl
+│   └── enet_model.pkl
+└── predictions
+    └── predictions.csv

 ```

 The project itself may be found at `./1.1-enet-house-prices.ipynb`.
-The trained and fitted model may be found at `./model/enet_model.pkl`.
+The trained and fitted model may be found at `./models/enet_model.pkl`.